 After your road test, the examiner will inform you of the results.
 If you did not pass, you can schedule another road test.
 If you do not pass the second road test, you must pay a $10 fee to take a maximum of two more road tests.

-Learner permits are issued for 5 years so you should have plenty of time to practice and move up to the next step of the NYS GDL process which would be either the limited junior license or full junior license.
+Learner permits are issued for five years so you should have plenty of time to practice and move up to the next step of the NYS GDL process which would be either the limited junior license or full junior license.
 So the junior license is the conditional license you would appear to be speaking of in your question.

 If you pass your road test during your first six months of valid permit status, you will be issued a limited junior license (Limited Class DJ or MJ).
 This limited license is subject to the regional restrictions as well as other conditions.
 When your learner permit and limited license, combined, are valid for six months, the DMV will automatically send you a full junior license (Class DJ or MJ) by mail.
 If you pass your road test after six months of valid permit status, you will be issued a full junior license.

-So you can hold your learner's permit for less than 6 months before trying to take the road test and move up to the limited junior license if you have taken the mandatory driver education course and practiced for the road test.
+So you can hold your learner's permit for less than six months before trying to take the road test and move up to the limited junior license if you have taken the mandatory driver education course and practiced for the road test.
 Or if you wait until you have had it 6 months than you can move up to the full junior license but still you would have had to practice for the road test and taken a driver's education course.

 According to the NYS driver's manual, no matter what age you are if you hold a learner permit in NY you may not drive: